-The Early Years Maths Box was written to support the teaching and learning of mathematical skills and concepts in Infant Classes.
+The Early Years Maths Box was written to support the teaching and learning of mathematical skills and concepts in order to encourage and motivate active maths learning in Infant Classes.

 The box contains: